-Here is my first answer.
-As long as you think of obedience to God and satisfaction in God as chicken and egg, you won’t be able to answer the question in a biblical way.
-Satisfaction in God does not relate to obedience to God as chicken and egg.
+Here is my first answer: As long as you think of obedience to God and satisfaction in God as chicken and egg, you won’t be able to answer the question in a biblical way.
+Satisfaction in God does not relate to obedience to God as chicken to egg.
 Satisfaction in God relates to obedience to God as chicken to fowl.
-Obedience is the general term.
-Fowl ...
-I’m sorry.
 Obedience is the general term fowl.
-And satisfaction in God is the specific kind of fowl, namely chicken.
-So this is the main problem.
+Satisfaction in God is the specific kind of fowl — namely, chicken.
+This is the main problem.

-So this is clear.
 What is obedience?
 Obedience is doing what God says, right?
-Keeping his commandments.
-Well, commandment.
-Rejoice in the Lord always and, again, I will say rejoice.
-Therefore joy in the Lord is obedience.
-Commandment.
-Delight yourself in the Lord.
-Psalm 37:4.
-Therefore delight in the Lord is obedience.
-Commandment.
-Be glad in the Lord and rejoice, oh righteous, and shout for joy all you upright in heart.
-Psalm 32.
+It is keeping his commandments.
+Here is a commandment: “Rejoice in the Lord always; again I will say, rejoice” (Philippians 4:4).
+Therefore, joy in the Lord is obedience.
+Here is another commandment: “Delight yourself in the Lord” (Psalm 37:4).
+Therefore, delight in the Lord is obedience.
+Another commandment is this: “Be glad in the Lord, and rejoice, O righteous, and shout for joy, all you upright in heart!”
+(Psalm 32:11).
 Therefore, gladness in the Lord is obedience.
 So that is the first answer.
 Satisfaction in God and obedience to God do not relate as chicken to egg, but as chicken to fowl.
 Satisfaction in God is a kind of obedience.

-Happiness in God is the goal of life, in God.
+Happiness in God is the goal of life.
 That is, making God our supreme treasure and pleasure is the goal of life.
-And doing that may cost us dearly.
-That is what he is getting at.
-It may cost us dearly so that many forms of happiness in this world are sacrificed.
+Doing that may cost us dearly.
+That is what the pastor is getting at.
+It may cost us dearly, so that many forms of happiness in this world are sacrificed.
 That is answer number two.

-Finally, number three.
-Joy in God really is a kind of chicken that lays lots of eggs of obedience.
-Ok, we are circling around to qualify your first answer.
+Finally, joy in God really is a kind of chicken that lays lots of eggs of obedience.
+We are circling around to qualify your first answer.
 Joy in God really is a chicken and it lays lots of eggs of obedience.
 Yes, joy is an egg.
 But once the obedience of joy in God hatches in the human soul, it is powerful in producing all kinds of other obedience.
-So, for example, Hebrews 10:34.
-You had compassion on those in prison and you joyfully accepted the plundering of your property.
-You joyfully accepted the plundering of your property since you knew that you yourselves had a better possession and an abiding one.
-So the joy of knowing that God is our great reward freed them to visit Christians in prison and suffer for it.
-So, yes, joy produces acts of obedience.
+For example, Hebrews 10:34 says, “You had compassion on those in prison, and you joyfully accepted the plundering of your property, since you knew that you yourselves had a better possession and an abiding one.”
+The joy of knowing that God was their great reward freed them to visit Christians in prison and suffer for it.
+Joy produces acts of obedience.